 Following the Paris Climate Agreement and the goals set for the reduction of CO2 emissions, the near future will see a rapid shift away from fossil feedstocks – in fuels as well as chemicals.
 As a result, we are on the brink of a major restructuring of the energy system.
-This regards generation and distribution of electrical power on the one hand and the nature of the energy-intensive industry on the other.
+This regards generating and distributing electrical power on the one hand and the nature of the energy-intensive industry on the other.

-This entails identifying and developing the key enabling technologies for carbon-neutral industries, establishing their potential relevance and understanding how they can be implemented in an industrial environment.
+This entails identifying and developing the key enabling technologies for carbon-neutral industries.
+This way the potential relevance and understanding how they can be implemented in an industrial environment, is established.
 It also requires an analysis of the context governing this implementation:

-- and the context of the envisioned energy-industry value chain.
+- The context of the envisioned energy-industry value chain

-All this will lay the foundation for technology development towards actual demonstration at industrially relevant scales, in which the SI cluster takes a leading role.
+All this will lay the foundation for technology development towards actual demonstration at industrially relevant scales, in which this program takes a leading role.
 A striking example of the latter is in the field of hydrogen, where we operate the Hydrohub Innovation Program to achieve affordable large-scale water electrolysis in an industrial setting.

 The Netherlands can be guiding

 At ISPT, we think the Netherlands can be internationally guiding in developing and reshaping future energy systems.
 The Netherlands has an exceptionally large industrial sector compared to other countries: industry is responsible for around 40% of the total national energy consumption and the corresponding CO2 emissions.